Manuperezro/YogaCourses-MSP4/README.md

    ##### Shopping cart

    - The users will be able to add, adjust quantity and remove Courses from the shopping cart once the register and Login
-   - For the bag app I follow the videos of the Botique-Ado, side project from the Diploma in Code Institute, due to the complejity of the code and Stripe.
+   - For the bag app I follow the videos of the Boutique-Ado, side project from the Diploma in Code Institute, due to the complexity of the code and Stripe.
 I modify some bits to addapt to the requirements of This project

     ![features]( static/images/cart.png "Shopping cart")

    ##### Checkout

-   - The users will be able to procced with a secure payments, completing the checkout form.
+   - The users will be able to procced with a secure payment, completing the checkout form.
-   - For the Checkout app I also follow the videos of the Botique-Ado, side project from the Diploma in Code Institute, due to the complejity of the code and Stripe.
-I modify some bits to addapt to the requirements of This project
+   - For the Checkout app I also follow the videos of the Boutique-Ado, side project from the Diploma in Code Institute, due to the complexity of the code and Stripe.
+I modify some bits to adapt to the requirements of This project

     ![features]( static/images/checkout.png "Checkout")

    ##### Registration and Login Form.

-   - I also added a registration and Loging Form, where users can Sign up and register to be able to modify the profile data to acces to the full content and to purchase videos.
+   - I also added a registration and Loging Form, where users can Sign up and register to be able to modify the profile data to access to the full content and to purchase videos.

    ![features](static/images/register.png "Registration")